Thinking beyond borders

-Extended business travelers are likely to be considered nonresidents of Croatia for tax purposes unless they enter Croatia with the intention to remain for more than 183 days over a period of two consecutive years.
+Extended business travelers are likely to be considered non-residents of Croatia for tax purposes unless they enter Croatia with the intention to remain for more than 183 days over a period of 2 consecutive years.

 There is no threshold/minimum number of days that exempts an employee from the requirements to file and pay PIT in Croatia.
-If the individual qualifies for relief pursuant to the dependent personal services article of an applicable double tax treaty, there will be no PIT liability.
+If an individual qualifies for relief pursuant to the dependent personal services article of an applicable double tax treaty, no PIT liability arises.

 For extended business travelers, the types of income that are generally subject to PIT are employment income (encompassing benefits-in-kind) and other types of income that they might earn referable to the work performed in Croatia.

-Taxable income of both residents and non-residents is taxed at progressive rates of 12 percent, 25 percent and 40 percent.
+Taxable income of both residents and non-residents is taxed at progressive rates of 24 percent and 36 percent.
 City surtax may also be applicable and it is calculated on the amount of PIT payable, applying the relevant city surtax rate.
 The highest city surtax rate is in Zagreb, at 18 percent.

-A business traveler from an EU member state will be exempt from paying Croatian social security contributions provided an A1 form has been obtained from the relevant authorities.
+A business traveler from a European Union (EU) member state is exempt from paying Croatian social security contributions provided an A1 form has been obtained from the relevant authorities.

-If a business traveler comes from a country with which Croatia has concluded a totalization agreement, and the relevant exemption forms are obtained to confirm the payment of obligatory insurance abroad, no Croatian obligatory social security contributions are required.
+If a business traveler comes from a country/territory with which Croatia has concluded a totalization agreement, and the relevant exemption forms are obtained to confirm the payment of obligatory insurance abroad, no Croatian obligatory social security contributions are required.
 Otherwise, depending on the case, the foreigner would need to at least pay health insurance contributions, where the amount of contributions is assessed directly by the tax authorities.
-The fixed health insurance contribution liability as assessed by the tax authorities assessment amounts to approximately EUR 50 per month irrespective of the amount of income received.
+The fixed health insurance contribution liability as assessed by the tax authorities amounts to approximately 70 Euros (EUR) per month irrespective of the amount of income received.

 Extensions are granted only in exceptional circumstances.

-There are no compliance obligations for foreign employers for business travelers coming to Croatia unless they are EU citizens who became subject to Croatian social security contributions.
+There are no compliance obligations for foreign employers for business travelers coming to Croatia unless they are EU citizens who become subject to Croatian social security contributions.

-As a result of Croatian accession to the EU on 1 July 2013, a difference between European Economic Area (“EEA”) nationals and nationals of other countries was made.
+As a result of Croatian accession to the EU on 1 July 2013, a difference between European Economic Area (EEA) nationals and nationals of other countries/territories (third country/territory nationals) was made.
 In general, EEA nationals can work in Croatia without obtaining a confirmation of work or a work and stay permit.
-Their only obligation is to register their address within 15 days of entering Croatia, and to register their temporary residence (by submitting appropriate documents to the relevant police station) if the duration of their stay in Croatia will exceed three months.
+If the intended duration of their stay exceeds 3 months in a consecutive 180 days, they are required to register their temporary stay in Croatia before a relevant police station in Croatia.

-Croatia has currently entered into double taxation treaties with more than 50 countries.
+Croatia has currently entered into double taxation treaties with more than 60 countries/territories.

 The standard value-added tax (VAT) rate is 25 percent and applies to most products and services.